learning-zone/java-basics/collections-questions.md

 ```
 **The poll() method**

-The peek() method of the Queue interface returns the object at the top of the current queue and removes it.
+The poll() method of the Queue interface returns the object at the top of the current queue and removes it.
 If the queue is empty this method returns null.

 ```java
 import java.util.Iterator;